dosbox-staging/dosbox-staging/website/source-images/README.md

+# Illustration source files

 This folder contains editable sources files for the illustrations in the guide.

-Do this if you want to change any of the illustrations:
+If you want to update any of the illustrations:

-- change the source file first
+1. Change the source file first
-- re-export/regenerate the PNG from it
+2. Re-export/regenerate the PNG from it
-- check in the updated source file
+3. Check in the updated source file
-- check in the updated PNG file
+4. Check in the updated PNG

+## Tools

 [Inkscape](https://inkscape.org/) is recommended for editing SVG files.